Cabo Home feels exposed almost immediately, particularly along the paths facing directly toward the Atlantic.

-You hear the Atlantic before you properly see it in some sections.
-Wind moves through the pines above the cliffs, waves strike the rocks below, and conversations disappear quickly once people spread out along the headlands.
-On the more exposed stretches, the loudest sound is usually the wind rather than other walkers.
+You hear the ocean before you properly see it in some sections.
+Wind moves through the pines above the cliffs, waves strike the rocks below, and conversations disappear quickly once walkers spread out across the headlands.

 That atmosphere is what draws people here in the first place.

-The Viewpoints Keep Interrupting the Walk
+🌊 The Viewpoints Around Cabo Home Keep Interrupting the Walk

-People rarely walk continuously for long here.
+People rarely walk continuously for long.

 Short pauses happen constantly.
 Sometimes only for thirty seconds.
 Sometimes for ten minutes once the light changes or the sea becomes rougher below the cliffs.